Homeschool

 Track Descriptions

-The OTTER track is for families with predominantly younger children.
+The WATER track is for families with predominantly younger children.
 Classes will target ages 4 to 10; however, older students are welcome in an effort to accommodate families with wide age ranges.
 Please note that only children ages 4 and above need to be formally registered.
 You are welcome to bring children ages 3 and below for free.

 Class Descriptions:

-This SEAL track is recommended with families with mixed-aged children.
+This EARTH track is recommended with families with mixed-aged children.
 Classes will target ages 8 to 12 years; however, younger and older students are welcome in an effort to accommodate families with wide age ranges.
 Please note that only children ages 4 and above need to be formally registered.
 You are welcome to bring children ages 3 and below for free.

 Class Descriptions: